The difference between light reaction and the dark reaction is mainly due to the following properties:

-The demand for light: A light reaction demands the source of light energy for the breakdown of water into oxygen, while dark reaction does not need a light source.
+The demand for light: A light reaction demands a source of light energy for breaking down water into oxygen, while dark reaction does not need a light source.

-Site of occurrence: A light reaction resides within the thylakoid membrane, whereas dark reaction resides inside the aqueous stroma of the chloroplast.
+Site of occurrence: A light reaction occurs within the thylakoid membrane, whereas dark reaction occurs inside the aqueous stroma of the chloroplast.

-Light and dark reaction are the two phases that complete the process of photosynthesis in photosynthetic organisms.
+Light and dark reaction are the two phases that complete the process of photosynthesis in the photosynthetic organisms.
+In this context, you would get to know the key differences between the light and dark reaction along with the comparison chart and definition of the two.

 Content: Light Reaction Vs Dark Reaction